NATO and Afghanistan

-At the Wales Summit in 2014, Allied leaders and their international partners renewed the pledge made earlier at the Chicago Summit to play their part in the financial sustainment of the Afghan National Defence and Security Forces (ANDSF) after 2014.
-The responsibility to contribute to the financing of this effort is borne by the international community as a whole.
+At the Brussels Summit in 2018 and the Wales Summit in 2014, NATO Allies and operational partners renewed the pledge made at the Chicago Summit to play their part in the financial sustainment of the Afghan National Defence and Security Forces (ANDSF) after 2014.
+The responsibility to contribute to the financing of this effort was borne by the international community as a whole.